 Time period - select the period start and end dates

 - Click the Apply button.
 You will get the statistics chart and two tables:

 - The chart shows the number of requests with different error codes for the selected period.

-- You can view the list of error codes together with their amount of requests in Status Codes table.
+- You can view the list of error codes together with their amount of requests in the Status Codes table.